zhutaorun/FairyGUI-unity/FairyGUI-unity/README.md

 ====

 * Unity 5.x
-No conditional compilation symbols needed.
+Conditional compilation symbols: UNITY_5

 * Unity 4.6.x
-Conditional compilation symbols: UNITY_5_0_DOWNWARDS
+Conditional compilation symbols: UNITY_4_6

 * Unity 4.x
-Conditional compilation symbols: UNITY_5_0_DOWNWARDS,UNITY_4_6_DOWNWARDS
+No conditional compilation symbols needed.

 And be sure to put the correct version of UnityEngine.dll in 'Lib' directory.